erikvanmechelen/wind/manuscript/fundamentals.md

 This gives you a chance to try new things, like ordering `A Lvp H` (!) for diplomatic reasons.

-See my ongoing Livestreaming Diplomacy show, [Diplomacy Daily](https://twitch.tv/decision_), on Twitch.
+See my occasional Livestreaming Diplomacy show, [Diplomacy Daily](https://twitch.tv/decision_), on Twitch.
 Or watch the highlights on [my YouTube channel](https://www.youtube.com/channel/UCHd8aV8-hVwWafem1tiXClw?view_as=subscriber).

 I'll bounce you soon!